The Scottish War Memorials Project Forum Index The Scottish War Memorials Project

 PostPosted: Sat Jun 09, 2012 4:18 pm Post subject: WW1 ALPHA Reply with quote

-Missing in action 30 July 1916 and listed on the Thiepval Memorial, France.
+Missing in Action on 30 July 1916 and named on the Thiepval Memorial to the Missing of the Somme, France.

 Back to top